Folder Views

-The Notes Table allows you to view and organize the contents of any folder (including its sub-folders) in a flexible, customizable layout.
-When you click on a folder in the sidebar, its notes appear in a table or as cards arranged on a board.
-This makes it easy to see more information about each note at a glance and quickly sort, group, or filter them using Frontmatter (or other metadata).
+The Folder Views allow you to view and organize the contents of any folder (including its sub-folders) in a flexible, customizable layout.
+When you click on a folder in the sidebar, it's notes appear in a list or as cards arranged on a board.
+This makes it easy to see more information about each note at a glance and quickly sort, group, or filter them using Note Properties.

 Key Features

-- Table View (Style: List): Display notes in a structured table, showing key fields from each note’s frontmatter.
+• List View (Style: List): Display notes in a structured list, showing key fields from each note's frontmatter.

 How to Use

-- Switch Views: Use the toolbar or context menu to switch between table and card views (from v3.16).
+3. Switch Views: Use the toolbar or context menu to switch between list and card views (from v3.16).

 Use the Notes Table & Board feature to get a clear overview of your projects, track notes through different stages, and quickly make updates—all without having to open each note individually.